VaclavDedik/jboss-seam/readme.txt

 Running The TestNG Tests
 ------------------------

-In the jboss-seam-x.x.x.x directory, type "ant testcore" or "ant testall"
+In the jboss-seam-x.x.x.x directory, type "ant testcore testreport" or "ant testall testreport".

+Then checkout the report in the /test-report directory.

 Running the TestNG Tests in Eclipse
 -----------------------------------